Corannulene

 Corannulene is a polycyclic aromatic hydrocarbon with chemical formula C20H10.
 The molecule consists of a cyclopentane ring fused with 5 benzene rings, so another name for it is [5]circulene.
 It is of scientific interest because it is a geodesic polyarene and can be considered a fragment of buckminsterfullerene.
 Due to this connection and also its bowl shape, corannulene is also known as a buckybowl.
 Buckybowls are fragments of buckyballs.
 Corannulene exhibits a bowl-to-bowl inversion with an inversion barrier of 10.2 kcal/mol (42.7 kJ/mol) at −64 °C.

 Synthesis

 Several synthetic routes exist to corannulene.
 Flash vacuum pyrolysis techniques generally have lower chemical yields than solution-chemistry syntheses, but offer routes to more derivatives.
-Corannulane was first isolated in 1966 by multistep organic synthesis.
+Corannulene was first isolated in 1966 by multistep organic synthesis.
 In 1971, the synthesis and properties of corannulane were reported.
 A flash vacuum pyrolysis method followed in 1991.
 One synthesis based on solution chemistry consists of a nucleophilic displacement–elimination reaction of an octabromide with sodium hydroxide:

 The bromine substituents are removed with an excess of n-butyllithium.

 A kilogram scale synthesis of corannulene has been achieved.